UIUXEngineering/ix-material/src/assets/guides/libraries/SERVICES_LIBRARY.md

 replace `uiux/services` with something like your componay's library, for example: `uiux/material`, or `angular/material`.

+replace `svc` with a short version of `services`.
+For example 'svc' is short for 'services'

 Note: the '@' symbol is already coded, and you don't need to provide it.